Updated on 2024-12-26 GMT+08:00

 NOTE:

 To use a custom engine to create an AI application, ensure that the custom engine complies with the specifications for custom engines.
-For details, see Creating an AI Application Using a Custom Engine.
+For details, see Creating a Model Using a Custom Engine.

-If health check is enabled for an AI application, the associated services will stop three minutes after receiving the stop instruction.
+If health check is enabled for a model, the associated services will stop three minutes after receiving the stop instruction.

 Dynamic loading